kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 ./setup-cp.sh
 ```

-You can watch the installation progress by looking at the statuses of the Pods that are deployed in the cluster:
+You can watch the installation progress by checking the statuses of the Pods that are deployed in the cluster:

 ```bash
 watch kubectl --context=k3d-governor get po --all-namespaces